In 1990, the ADA or American Disabilities Act was passed.

 This means making things accessible to everyone.
-Sometimes this means installing ramps and lift for those who use wheelchairs and having handicap door openers so those with disabilities won’t have a hard time entering or exiting a place, among other things.
+Sometimes this means installing ramps and lift for those who use wheelchairs and having handicap ADA door openers so those with disabilities won’t have a hard time entering or exiting a place, among other things.

 If you’ve been having a hard time finding the right one for either your family or for your establishment, you’ve come to the right place.
-In this article, we take a look at a couple of types of door openers, as well as what to look for when buying one for your home or establishment.
+In this article, we take a look at a couple of types of ADA door openers, as well as what to look for when buying one for your home or establishment.
 Read on to learn more.

-Types Of Handicap Door Openers
+4 Types Of Handicap Door Opener

-There are a couple of types of door openers out there.
+There are a couple of types of ADA door openers out there.
 There are handicap door buttons, door handles, and a couple more types out there.
 Each of them has its own set of benefits and designed for different uses, in this section, we take a close look at each one to help you figure out the right one for you.

-1. Sensor Automatic Door
+1. Sensor Automatic Door Openers

 Typically, these types of doors will use an infrared sensor that can detect the infrared energy emitted by humans.
 When there is someone in front of a door with this type of sensor, it will automatically detect a difference in the infrared energy and the person in front of the door.

 These are ideal for those who need handicap doors for their establishments as they are very easy to use and relatively easy to install.
-The downside to this is that they cost a fair amount and take time to set-up (you’ll probably need to have it installed for you), which is why they aren’t too common for households.
+The downside to this is that they cost a fair amount and take time to set up (you’ll probably need to have it installed for you), which is why they aren’t too common for households.

 2. Button Door Opener

-This is a type of automatic door that you may see both in houses and public places.
+This is a type of automatic door unit that you may see both in houses and public places.
 As the name suggests, you use a button to trigger the door to open and close.
 Touch automatic doors also exist.
 These have a wall-mounted switch or panel that you press and open a door.
 The door then closes automatically.
-Or press a button again to close it.
+Or press a wireless push button again to close it.

 These are relatively simple devices, which is why they are the most common automatic doors in establishments and in households.
-The button can sometimes be a more-modern touch panel.
+The button can sometimes be a more modern touch panel.
 Press the button a signal goes to the device (sometimes through wires, sometimes the device sends the signal wirelessly).

-3. Remote Door Opener
+3. Remote Door Opener Systems

-This handsfree door opener is ideal for homes as it is also a relatively simple device to install.
+This handsfree door opener unit is ideal for homes as it is also a relatively simple device to install.
 However, it isn’t ideal for businesses since a remote opens the door.

 The transmitter could be on a keychain, it could be handheld, or installed on a wheelchair for more convenient use.
 Great for households since one can have a remote on them at all times to open and close doors, but may not be the best idea for businesses.

-4. Handicap Door Handle
+4. Handicapped Door Handle

 These handles don’t require a lot of pinching and twisting of the wrist, as well as not needing that much effort to use.
 These are usually found in the form of door levers as they are very easy to use for everyone.
 These types of door handles are great for anyone who can’t exactly get an automatic door opener installed in their home or business.

 The ADA was designed to give those with disabilities access to establishments on the same level as able-bodied individuals.
 This has led to regulations in a bunch of different industries including entrances, exits, and door hardware.

 The ADA is the reason there are grab bars, handicap door handles, as well as wheelchair ramps in most establishments.
 Design everything for access to everyone and keep everything inclusive.
 After all, everyone deserves to feel free and welcome to enter whatever your home or establishment.